Money Stories and Emotional Spending: Why Women Feel Stuck

 Money stories are not born — they’re inherited.

-A 2021 Pew Research Center study found that women raised in debt-stressed homes are twice as likely to normalize borrowing as adults.
+Research on family financial socialization suggests that people raised in debt-stressed homes may be more likely to normalize borrowing as adults.
 These patterns help explain why debt shame persists across generations, even among financially educated women.

 The psychology of money for women, therefore, requires more than technical knowledge — it demands understanding the emotional blueprints that shape behavior.
 Two women may share the same salary and education yet make opposite choices: one invests with confidence, the other avoids risk entirely.
 The difference isn’t intelligence — it’s the story beneath the surface.